 After five months and 38 undercover visits, investigators found 37 causes for discipline.
 In the first example, a Jiffy Lube employee told the undercover investigator the car needed another quart of engine oil even though the fluids were full.
 When someone at a station tells you your oil is low, ask them to show you.
 Better yet, check yourself before going into the shop.

-Next: They may charge you t replace a filter but never actually replace it.
+Next: They charged people to replace a filter but never actually did the work.

 2. ‘You need a new air filter’